multisynq/react-together/contributing/CONTRIBUTING.md

 ### Code of Conduct

-We have adopted the [Contributor Covenant](https://www.contributor-covenant.org/) as its Code of Conduct, and we expect project participants to adhere to it.
+We have adopted the [Contributor Covenant](https://www.contributor-covenant.org/) as our Code of Conduct, and we expect project participants to adhere to it.
 Please read [the full text](https://github.com/multisynq/react-together/blob/main/contributing/CODE_OF_CONDUCT.md) so that you can understand what actions will and will not be tolerated.

 ### Open Development